 PACT is partnering with three universities to supply mini perovskite PV modules for the purpose of developing testing protocols and gathering data from field deployments as well as performance and accelerated reliability testing.
 These modules will all share a common packaging design developed at NREL, with only the cell structure and composition differing between builds.

 The PACT center will work with industry partners to test their perovskite PV technologies.
-Check back soon for details on how to participate in this program.
+Check Publications and Protocols for more information about how to partner.